USS Stark incident: Aftermath

+Reactions and statements

-American officials claimed that the Iraqi jet's pilot was not acting under orders from his government and that he was later executed, but an Iraqi Air Force officer later stated that the pilot was not punished and that he was still alive.
-According to Jean-Louis Bernard, author of "Heroes of Bagdad" T1 (Editions JPO 2017), the pilot, Abdul Rahman, would have received the medal of bravery at the end of a joint Iraqi-American commission of inquiry.
+U.S. officials claimed that the Iraqi jet's pilot was not acting under orders from his government and that he was later executed, but an Iraqi Air Force officer later stated that the pilot was not punished and was still alive.

+According to Jean-Louis Bernard, author of Heroes of Bagdad T1 (Editions JPO 2017), the pilot, Abdul Rahman, would have received the medal of bravery at the end of a joint Iraqi-U.S. commission of inquiry.
 His subsequent defection to Iran is not mentioned in this book.
 Jean-Louis Bernard also confirms the use of a Falcon 50 during this action.

 Iranian Prime Minister Mir Hossein Mousavi called it a "divine blessing" and reiterated the standard Iranian view that the Persian Gulf "is not a safe place for the superpowers and it is in their interest not to enter this quicksand".
-Iraq Foreign Ministry spokesman said Iraq would never intentionally attack any target in the Gulf unless it was Iranian, and laid the blame on Iran.
+A spokesman for the Iraqi Foreign Ministry said Iraq would never intentionally attack any target in the Gulf unless it was Iranian, and laid the blame on Iran.

 Washington used the incident to pressure Iran, which it later blamed for the whole situation.
-President Ronald Reagan said "We've never considered them [Iraq's military] hostile at all", and "the villain in the piece is Iran".
+US President Ronald Reagan said "We've never considered them [Iraq's military] hostile at all", and "the villain in the piece is Iran".

 The Joint Chiefs of Staff investigation into the incident recommended that Iraq be held accountable, a finding the government of Iraq eventually complied with.
-Captain Brindel was relieved of duty and retired as a commander for not defending his ship and tactical action officer Lieutenant Basil E. Moncrief resigned.
+Captain Brindel was relieved of duty and retired as a commander for not defending his ship, whilst tactical action officer Lieutenant Basil E. Moncrief resigned.

 Claims

+The office of the Legal Adviser to the United States State Department, led by Abraham Sofaer, submitted their first claim to Ambassador Abdul-Amir Ali al-Anbari on April 4, 1988, for the crewmen who were killed.
+Sofaer subsequently led a delegation to Baghdad to engage in further negotiations with the Iraqis, ultimately closing a deal where Iraq agreed to pay over $27 million, roughly 92% of the U.S.' original filings.
+Senator John Warner thanked Sofaer for his work on this issue on the Senate floor on May 1, 1989.

+A second claim for the wounded crewmen was not resolved for another two decades.
 On 21 June 2011, an agreement was reached between the governments of the United States and Iraq regarding claims of United States citizens against the regime of Saddam Hussein.
 The Iraqi government established a fund of $400 million to compensate prisoners of war and hostages in the Persian Gulf War, and those killed or injured in the 1987 attack on Stark.
 The United States Department of State was to establish a mechanism to process applications for compensation.

 Memorials

-On 22 May 1987, a eulogy was given by president Ronald Reagan at Mayport Naval Station, Jacksonville, Florida.
+On 22 May 1987, a eulogy was given by US President Ronald Reagan at Mayport Naval Station, Jacksonville, Florida.

 A ceremony is held at Mayport Naval Station on 17 May each year to remember the 37 men who died in the incident.
-The ceremony in 2012 was the 25th anniversary of the attack.